homebridge/homebridge/README.md

 # Writing Plugins

-For a great introduction to writing plugins with some example code, check out [Frédéric Bartelet's excellent blog post](http://www.theodo.fr/blog/2017/08/make-siri-perfect-home-companion-devices-not-supported-apple-homekit/).
+For a great introduction to writing plugins with some example code, check out [Frédéric Barthelet's excellent blog post](http://www.theodo.fr/blog/2017/08/make-siri-perfect-home-companion-devices-not-supported-apple-homekit/).

 There are also many existing plugins you can study.